Tesla CEO Elon Musk has confirmed that the company will not offer a regular steering wheel option on the new Model S and Model X vehicles.

 Musk insists that the yoke steering wheel is worth it for offering better visibility of the instrument cluster and its driving visualizations.

-When Tesla unveiled the new Model S with the “yoke” butterfly steering wheel, it was controversial.
+It was controversial when Tesla unveiled the new Model S with the “yoke” butterfly steering wheel.

 Some were worried about the actual shape of the wheel being problematic and others about the lack of drive stalk to choose the drive mode, Electrek reported.

-However, as Tesla started deliveries of the new Model S Plaid last month, it had a normal 14.0:1 steering ratio and it is proving to be impractical at lower speeds.
+However, as Tesla started deliveries of the new Model S Plaid last month, it had a normal 14.0:1 steering ratio, proving to be impractical at lower speeds.